How to understand that Jesus is God,

 I really do recommend that readers have a look at the first article in this section of the website, “Christianity explained” to better understand how it all fits together.

-I also recommend the section of this website, titled, “Our journey of faith” to you.
-It begins with that article, “Can I really believe in God?”.
+I also recommend the section of this website, titled, “Journey of faith” to you.
+It begins with that article, “How to believe in God?”.
 This website tries to explain how each of us can come to believe in God.
-And that is by recognising his presence ‘within the Church‘ and ‘in our lives‘ as we open ourselves to the faithful relationship he wants with each of us.
+And that is by recognising his presence ‘within the Church‘ and ‘in our lives‘ as we open ourselves to the Bible-based faithful relationship he wants with each of us.